 White paper (Position and yellow paper a plus)

 Probably because the two most popular blockchains, Bitcoin and Ethereum, were introduced with whitepapers, this document has come to represent a guarantee of credibility and seriousness.
 Although not everyone agrees with this at the moment, having a whitepaper that explains in depth how your project will work is essential.
-The most serious investors and the people that are interested in your platform for reasons other than speculation will want to read a whitepaper before investing.
+The most serious buyers and the people that are interested in your platform for reasons other than speculation will want to read a whitepaper before supporting a project.

 Position paper: some projects release one before the technical whitepaper.
 It is a clear 2– 3-page argument supported by your technology proposal that helps get community feedback to develop the technical whitepaper later on.